winsiderss/systeminformer/ProcessHacker/sdk/readme.txt

 cannot be used by your plugin.

-If you wish to use Native API functions available only on platforms newer than Windows XP, set PHNT_VERSION to the appropriate value before including <phdk.h>:
+If you wish to use Native API functions available only on platforms newer than Windows 7, set PHNT_VERSION to the appropriate value before including <phdk.h>:

-    #define PHNT_VERSION PHNT_WIN7 // or PHNT_VISTA
+    #define PHNT_VERSION PHNT_WIN8 // or PHNT_WIN10
     #include <phdk.h>

 To load a plugin, create a directory named "plugins" in the